Exabyte-io/documentation/docs/collaboration/actions/organization/make-revoke-admin.md

 ## Animation

-Below, we revoke the title of Administrator to the same member considered in the previous animation:
+Below, we revoke the title of Administrator to the same member considered in the previous animation.

 <img data-gifffer="/images/organization-revoke-admin.gif">